Q: Can I work part-time or is this only a full-time position?

 Q: What is the Homework assignment?
 How can I return it with my application?

 If you don't have an existing project to share, don't worry.
-Here's an idea for a project that you can build to showcase your skills in your favorite tech stack:
+Below is an idea for a project that you can build to showcase your skills in your favorite tech stack:

 A lot of modern development on web and mobile is built around using APIs to get, analyze and display data.
 GitHub's REST API offers a public interface to users, repositories and projects in GitHub.
 What we'd like you to do, is to build a small app that utilizes that API: it could be a portfolio-style web application to showcase user's or organization's repositories, a mobile app to follow open-source project's pull requests, or a machine learning service predicting the amount of contributions to a particular project, or even an interactive Power BI report with AI module and imaginative visualization.
 Surprise us with your creativity but keep in mind that you don’t need to create a full-blown service.
 Pick a few interesting features and focus on the quality of the solution.
 You shouldn't spend more than a few hours or evenings on this.
 Imagine you would need to continue developing and maintaining that application for a while and consider that other people might need to work with your code (including us as reviewers).
 Choice of technologies, architecture of your solution etc. is entirely up to you.
 Once you are ready, please provide the source code of the application and a short explanation, e.g. in a Github repository.